FileChucker

 How can I hide or password-protect certain features?

-How do I give each of my users their own private uploads folder?
+How do I give each of my users their own private folder for uploads and/or downloads?

 FileChucker (sometimes) says I'm not logged in, when I really am!